jfalxa/exo/README.md

 - Open the cloned repo in your favorite text editor
 - Start fixing the files inside the `exercises` directory !

 N.B: If your code compiles without errors, **it does not mean that it's working**: make sure you also do not have any errors shown in your dev tools' console before moving onto the next exercise.
+Sometimes, the page will not refresh automatically, so you'll have to do it manually.

-If you're having any trouble, type `hint` in your dev tools' console so show some tips.
+If you're having any trouble, read all the error messages carefully, they might contain information that will help you solve your problem.
+Otherwise, type `hint` in your dev tools' console so show some tips.
 Also, every exercise section contains a `README.md` file that points you to relevant sections of the Mozilla Developper Network documentation, reading them is recommended.

 ## Commands